tc-lang/trenchcoat/writeups/bound-method.md

   result in a Neg;
 - if the expression is a Recip, then rewrite inner expression to include exactly one `x` and wrap the result in a Recip;
-- if the expression is a Sum, collect the terms containing `x` in to `x_terms` and the other terms in to `other_terms` then the singled expression is `x*factor(x_terms, x) + other_terms`;
+- if the expression is a Sum, collect the terms containing `x` into `x_terms` and the other terms into `other_terms` then the singled expression is `x*factor(x_terms, x) + other_terms`;
-- if the expression is a Prod and more than one term contains `x` then it cannot be rewritten;
+- if the expression is a Prod and more than one term contains `x`, it cannot be rewritten;
-- if the expression is a Prod and exactly one term contains `x` then it is rewritten as the product of the other terms and the term containing `x`, rewritten;
+- if the expression is a Prod and exactly one term contains `x`, it is rewritten as the product of the other terms and the term containing `x`, rewritten;
-- if the expression is a Prod not containinig `x`, leave it as was.
+- if the expression is a Prod not containing `x`, leave it as was.

 For more details, the implementation can be found at: [TODO]